 - Regular briefings.
 Directors are briefed regularly (and at least on a quarterly basis) on strategic issues affecting NFI, and these briefings include reviews of the competitive environment, NFI's performance relative to its peers, and any other developments that could materially affect NFI's business such as the government funding of transit agencies in Canada and the United States.
 The briefings are conducted by the CEO, CFO and other members of the ELT, as well as external advisors to NFI. - Seminars, conferences and other industry events.
 Directors are also encouraged to participate in external education seminars at NFI's expense that are relevant to their role on the Board or Board committees.
 As part of the continuing education program, NFI provides Directors with a list of the principal education activities that are aimed at the transit industry and the role of a director of a public company.
 Directors are also encouraged to participate in education activities relating to ethical issues for directors generally as well as those ethical issues that may be specific to the transit industry.
+Directors are encouraged to suggest educational topics of interest in which they would like to enhance their understanding.
 Five of the ten proposed nominees for Director are also members of the Institute of Corporate Directors and have graduated from the Institute's Directors' Education Program. - Presentations by subject matter experts.
 External advisors and consultants also make presentations from time to time to the Directors regarding various corporate governance issues and best practices.
-In 2021, Aon Hewitt Inc., NFI's pension consultant, made a presentation regarding duties and governance of pension committees.
+In 2023, ESG Global Advisors, NFI's ESG consultant, presented an ESG and climate change update, at which all Directors participated.